Sockeye: a language for analyzing hardware documentation

 There remains one unresolved possibility, which is that \system determines that the platform spec and a given configuration do satisfy the required security properties, but the manual is incorrect and the hardware implementation fails in this regard.
 This case is the limit of \system's ability to find problems, since it works on translations of documentation.
 The solution here is to start instead from the hardware, using techniques such as fuzzing or to use formal verification to show that the hardware design refines the \system specification derived from the manual.

-As an example, the vulnerability described in \cref{sec:finding_secure_area_changed_vuln} falls into the category ``unsafe hardware, faithful documentation''.
+As an example, the vulnerability described in \cref{sec:finding_secure_area_changed_vuln} is categorized as ``unsafe hardware, faithful documentation''.
 With the hardware fix described in \cref{sec:fixing_secure_area_changed_vuln} the \lstinline{MiniThunderX1} now falls into the category ``safe hardware, faithful documentation''.
-If this fix were applied to hardware, but the software did not correctly configure the registers of the ASC, \system would find a vulnerability and we would classify this case as ``secure hardware, insecure configuration''.
+If this fix were applied to hardware, but the software incorrectly configured the ASC, \system would find a vulnerability and it would be classified as ``safe hardware, insecure configuration''.